Kip Sperry, FASG, FNGS, FUGA, AG®

 Kip Sperry is an Accredited Genealogist professional in the Midwestern states with the International Commission for the Accreditation of Professional Genealogists.
 He is Professor Emeritus of Family History, Department of Church History & Doctrine, Brigham Young University, Provo, Utah, where he taught family history and American and LDS genealogical research methods and sources for over twenty-five years.

-His awards include Fellow, American Society of Genealogists; Fellow, National Genealogical Society; Fellow, Utah Genealogical Association; National Genealogical Society President’s Citation; National Genealogical Society Distinguished Service Award; National Genealogical Society Award of Merit; elected a life member of the National Genealogical Society; Utah Genealogical Association Annual Award; Utah Genealogical Association Distinguished Service Award; and received a Certificate of Appreciation from the American Society of Genealogists.
+His awards include Fellow, American Society of Genealogists; Fellow, National Genealogical Society; Fellow, Utah Genealogical Association; National Genealogical Society President’s Citation; National Genealogical Society Distinguished Service Award; National Genealogical Society Award of Merit; elected a life member of the National Genealogical Society; Utah Genealogical Association Annual Award; Utah Genealogical Association Distinguished Service Award; and received a Certificate of Appreciation from the American Society of Genealogists in 2013.
 He was former editor of the Genealogical Journal (Utah Genealogical Association) and BYU Family Historian.
-He was former contributing editor of The American Genealogist and National Genealogical Society Quarterly.
+He was a former contributing editor of The American Genealogist and National Genealogical Society Quarterly.
 He is author of the following family history books (a selected list):

 Reading Early American Handwriting